 You can stay on top of regular maintenance tasks like changing filters and keeping outside units free of vegetation and debris yourself.
-But be sure to have qualified technicians check your system out regularly to make sure that the system is operating properly.
+But be sure to have qualified technicians check your system out regularly to make sure that is operating properly.

 There are advantages and disadvantages to employing a central HVAC system to cool your home.
 Here are some of the key elements to consider.

 Lower upfront costs – The cost of an air conditioning system for your home relies on many variables, so every cooling system is different.
 As a general rule, installing a central air-conditioning system will usually be less expensive than outfitting the home with mini-split units.
 That does assume that the home already has ductwork installed.

 Invisible equipment – The only evidence of a central air conditioning system in your home is the registers that deliver the cool air.
 Ductless systems require a wall- or ceiling-mounted unit in each room.